FuelLabs/wgpu-sigops/README.md

 parallel, use `ecrecover()` in either `src/secp256k1_ecdsa.rs` or `src/secp256r1_ecdsa.rs` respectively.

+This function uses the multiple-shader approach.
+To use the single-shader approach, use `ecrecover_single` instead.

-The function signature of `ecrecover` is:
+The function signature of `ecrecover` or `ecrecover_single` is:

 ```rs
 pub async fn ecrecover(